-Lucky, then, that he kept such detailed notes in his journal!
+Lucky for me that he kept such detailed notes!
 Reams upon reams of them, filled with the most eye wateringly detailed schematics.
 Of great, ponderous gears.
 Of wee little cogs.
 Of pistons, electrical circuits, boilers, and all manner of fascinating mechanisms.

 All too often it was my bedtime story, which I read to myself on the nights father worked late.
 But how I lost myself in it!
 Page after page of astonishingly precise diagrams.
 Each one a snapshot of some thought my Grandfather once had.
 Fragments of his mind, made immortal as ink on paper.

 I’ve heard it said that a book is the closest thing to a real ghost: It permits you to step into the psyche of someone who may be long dead.
 To think their thoughts after the fact, resurrecting some part of that person in your mind for the duration of the book.

 Usually whether or not they intended, it reveals something of who they were.
 An imprint of their soul, if there is such a thing.
 But then, anyone can leave behind writing.
 That wasn’t enough for gramps.
 He did not simply leave behind a book, nor even many.
 When a man like him dies, what’s left is a grand puzzle.